zoe-gif/md-notes/Study notes/QS/Building Contract/Standard Form of Building Contract (With Qty) 2005.md

 ### 17.6 Damage by a Specified Peril

-- The Contractor is not required to rectify at his own cost any damage caused by a pscified Peril occurring after Substantial Completion.
+- The Contractor is not required to rectify at his own cost any damage caused by a specified Peril occurring after Substantial Completion.

 ### 17.7 Other rights and remedies